The Components of a Web Development Team

 Personalisation Parameters

-- Instructions for addressing users and adapting experiences to roles, tasks, etc.
+- Instructions for addressing users and tailoring experiences to roles, tasks, and other factors.

 SEO Rules